 If you meet the above criteria then you can apply for a payment using the form below.

-You must submit your application within 14 days of the last day of your period of self-isolation.
+You must submit your claim within 28 days of the first day of your period of self-isolation.
 No applications will be considered outside of this time limit.

 You must provide evidence to verify your application.
 The form will tell you what supporting information you need to provide.
 If you do not provide the information requested your application will be refused.

 It is important that you give accurate information when you complete the application form.
-All information will be verified, and payments will not be made to anyone who does not meet all the criteria.
+All information will be verified, for example we will check the DWP Benefit system to confirm you are in receipt of a means tested benefit.
+Payments will not be made to anyone who does not meet all the criteria.
 Help us process your application quickly and to pay people who do qualify by not giving us false information.
 Any applicants who are found to have knowingly given information that is incorrect or incomplete may be liable to prosecution and will either not be paid or have to repay the award.

 If you are unable to complete an online form and have no one who can help you please phone 020 8901 2610 for assistance.

 All payments will be for £500.
 This is subject to income tax.
 For more information on how the payment might affect the tax you pay, Statutory Sick Pay or benefits you currently receive, see Test and Trace Payment Advice.